eBayClassifiedsGroup/orlo/docs/index.rst

 The API should also be agnostic to release process, server container or packaging format - all platforms do things differently.
 It should be forgiving and "do the right thing" in the case of missing data, as not all platforms will use every field.

-Why "sponge"?
+Why "orlo"?
 -------------

-Sponges are very absorbent.
-Sponge absorbs data.
+Orlos are very absorbent.
+Orlo absorbs data.
 Also, it provides a good set of analogies by way of a popular children's TV show...

 Roadmap
 -------